 Protein

-Many people with kidney disease that are not on dialysis need to limit protein.
+Many people with kidney disease that are not on dialysis need to watch for protein.
 This is because too much protein can be hard on the kidneys.

 The protein amount in milk will vary based on the type of milk.
 Types of milk highest in protein include cow’s milk and soy milk.